Art exhibitions in Emilia Romagna

 Not far from Ferrara, we will stop in Cento.
 In the year in which we commemorate the 350th anniversary of his death, four years after the earthquake in 2012 during which his paintings were displayed in the most important museums of the world, from Europe to Japan, finally Guercino will come home to the "San Lorenzo" Pinacoteca.
 The 12 works are on display in the 17th century church of San Lorenzo, an architectonic masterpiece that is now the new museum dedicated to the most illustrious citizen of this small town near Ferrara.

 Forlì will take us into the Saint Domenic Museums, where we are welcomed by "Art Deco.
 The Roaring Twenties in Italy".
 Art Deco refers to the years after the Great War, characterized by an eclectic, worldly, international lifestyle dedicated to the pleasure of living put forth by the European bourgeois.
 This style influenced decorative arts on many levels throughout the 1920s and into the early 1930s.
 This phenomenon took all of Italy by storm, between 1919 and 1929, and flourished in the form of high quality craftsmanship and early industrialism products and contributed to the birth of Italian design and the prestige of Made in Italy.
-From February 11 to June 18.
+Until June 18.